 The cost of conveyancing

 Disbursements are the fees the person handling your conveyancing will have to pay to third parties for the various checks and other services required by the conveyancing process.
-The cost of your disbursements is usually set, either at a fixed price or based on a formula, so these should be the same between different firms.
+The cost of your disbursements is usually set, either at a fixed price or based on a formula.

 However, some disbursements are optional, so you should make sure you are clear which these are and why your solicitor or conveyancer feels they are appropriate when looking at quotes.